Subscribe

 The warm weather dilemma

-It's important to know what to wear in Italy, especially at churches.
-Major churches such as St. Peter's Basilica in Rome and the Basilica of Santa Croce in Florence require conservative clothing to enter.
+It’s important to know what to wear, especially at churches.
+Major churches such as St. Peter’s Basilica in Rome and the Basilica of Santa Croce in Florence require conservative clothing to enter.
 Not religious?
-It doesn't matter; in Italy, churches are home to some of the world's best art and the tombs of secular legends such as Galileo and Michelangelo.
+It doesn’t matter; in Italy, churches are home to some of the world’s best art and the tombs of secular legends such as Galileo and Michelangelo.
 In most of these churches, men and women must have covered shoulders.
-Sleeveless shirts aren't as common for men so that is not usually a problem.
-However, they certainly are for women, so it's easy to show up wearing inappropriate attire by mistake.
+Sleeveless shirts aren’t as common for men so that is not usually a problem.
+However, they certainly are for women, so it’s easy to show up sporting inappropriate attire by mistake.

-If you do wear sleeveless clothing, some churches won't let you in, but some have disposable paper shawls you can wear.
+If you do opt for sleeveless clothing, some churches won’t let you in, but some have disposable paper shawls you can drape over your shoulders.
 However, they are not very attractive or comfortable (they look like wax paper).
 If you want to go sleeveless that day, be sure to bring a thin cardigan or scarf in your day bag that you can cover up with.
 You can also buy a beautiful scarf that doubles as a shawl in the markets of any big city; Florence and Rome have hundreds of merchants that sell beautiful scarves, and you can get them for as little as 5 to 10 euro (remember, you can bargain!).
 Many of these churches also do not permit short shorts to be worn inside either, so dress somewhat conservatively if you will be frequenting churches in Italy.
 To be safe, both men and women should wear something that goes to their knees.

 Dressing for cold weather